How Can I Put My Roots Down?

 What are some other things that we can do to prevent our roots from getting tangled up in rocky soil?

-David and Annie are serving the Lord in Brazil.
+David and Annie are serving the Lord in the US and in South America.
 They are helping plant churches and train leaders.
 You can be a part of what they are doing.
 Just click here to get involved.
 Obrigado!